tokenguardio/dashboard-creator-server/README.md

 8. **see the results**: go to http://localhost:8081/api-docs to see the swagger documentation endpoints

-On its own, the backend service will report errors because it cannot connect to database rest api service.
+**NOTE**: On its own, the backend service will report errors because it cannot connect to database rest api service.
 For information about rolling out fully functional testing/demo environment, please see [TESTING](https://github.com/tokenguardio/dashboard-creator-server/tree/v2.0.3/TESTING) section.

 ### Running Unit Tests